aftab-ali/Bash/README.md

 ## Bash
-To perform a nmap scan over the found IPs in your network. for ip in $(cat filename.txt); do nmap -O $ip;
+To perform a nmap scan over the found IPs in your network.
+&nbsp
+for ip in $(cat filename.txt); do nmap -O $ip;